rygall/apply.ai/README.md

 When the GUI appears, first copy and paste a URL to a job listing in the "Enter Job Listing URL" text box.

 Next upload a pdf of a resume using the "Upload File" button to choose a file from your file system.
+(In the "test_resumes" folder)

 Lastly, click the "Process" button.
 The program will run in the background.